 - Your team members can be those who don’t run workflows but just need to complete lots of daily tasks.
 They can be Members with’ view own’ permissions

 - Your clients, freelancers or VA’s might be Guests

 Set up for success

-Agreed and communicate a naming convention for folders, templates, checklists or tasks so that anyone building templates will follow the same conventions.
+Agreed and communicate a naming convention for folders, workflows, workflow runs or tasks so that anyone building workflows will follow the same conventions.

-This will help when you create reports in your Checklist Dashboard and will also allow other users to find what they are looking for with ease.
+This will help when you create reports in your Reports dashboard and will also allow other users to find what they are looking for with ease.

-That way your workflows will follow the same principles and structure, and anyone hopping in to edit a template won’t be confused by another user’s way of working.
+That way your workflows will follow the same principles and structure, and anyone hopping in to edit a workflow won’t be confused by another user’s way of working.

 When it comes to training your team, you will have the best understanding of the new tool and therefore will be able to answer any questions that may arise.

 If you’re happy that you’ve got this covered and can train your team yourself, then we have a few tips to help you get going: